Lawrence H. Pockers

-Mr. Pockers is also the founder and lead editor of the Duane Morris Non-Compete and Trade Secrets blog.
+Mr. Pockers is Co-Chair of the Duane Morris Non-Compete and Trade Secrets practice group.
+He is also the founder and lead editor of the Duane Morris Non-Compete and Trade Secrets blog.

 Mr. Pockers also has significant experience handling a variety of other types of complex commercial cases, including real estate and other business disputes, securities litigation with an emphasis on disputes between customers and broker/dealers and/or registered representatives, litigation involving the licensing and implementation of software, and mass tort products liability litigation.
 He has tried more than 30 cases in federal, state and arbitration forums.

 In 2012, Mr. Pockers was selected by the Philadelphia Business Journal as one of its 40 Under 40 honorees.
 The 40 Under 40 award recognizes young professionals in the Philadelphia region for outstanding success and contributions to their community.
 Mr. Pockers was also selected in 2011 and 2012 as a Pennsylvania Rising Star in the area of Business Litigation by Super Lawyers, a publication of Thomson Reuters, and in 2013 through 2016 he was recognized as a Super Lawyer in the area of Business Litigation.